The ultimate guide on what to drink in Spain if you don’t “drink”.

 - Batido de fresa [bah-tee-doh deh freh-sah]- pink milk drink with strawberry taste

-Spanish drinks that are non-alcoholic: beverages to try when in Spain
+Other non-alcoholic Spanish drinks: interesting beverages to try when in Spain

-Spain is famous for its alcohol, but if you’re looking to stay away from booze, these are some other beverages that you’ll find in the cafes, restaurants, or at the groceries:
+These are some other beverages that you’ll often find in Spanish cafes, restaurants, or at the groceries:

 - Horchata [ohr-chah-tah] – a sweet milky cold drink made of chufa, an edible tuber.
 You can buy horchata bottled in any store, but nothing compares with traditionally handmade horchata.
 This refreshing beverage is typical in the region of Valencia (on the Mediterranean side of Spain)

 - Limonada [lee-moh-nah-dah]- it means lemonade is Spanish, but it’s not your traditional lemon soda-water mixture.
 In Spain, limonada is sweetened lemon juice without bubbles.